California Stewardship Alliance californiastewardship.org

 Add Building Egress Time

 A family on the sixth floor must walk down six flights of stairs before reaching a car.
-NFPA 101 and the International Building Code provide published methods to calculate this delay: 1.5 minutes per story for buildings over four stories, capped at 12 minutes.
+NFPA 101 (Life Safety Code, 2024 California edition) and the International Building Code (IBC 2024, Ch.
+10 — Means of Egress) provide published methods to calculate this delay: 1.5 minutes per story for buildings over four stories, capped at 12 minutes.
 Single-family and low-rise multifamily projects receive no penalty.

 4